JNevrly/cascadict/README.md

 This little class aims to solve just another almost nonexistent problem - handling of cascading properties.
 To describe it simply, CascaDict implements something like class inheritance, but on dictionary-key level.
-See the code:
+See the examples:

 ```python
 from cascadict import CascaDict